McPrapor/droid-config-tsubasa/README.md

 This is attempt to make SailfishOS port for Sony Xperia V (lt25 tsubasa).
-For now it's just a draft, but anyway it is already possible to build an working image.
+For now it's just a draft, but anyway it is already possible to build a working image.

 What works:
 * Display